mavlink/mavlink-devguide/en/services/camera_def.md

 #### Common Parameters

+_Common Parameters_ are reserved parameter names for which the GCS can build specific UI controls (if found in a camera definition).

-Some parameters are common to many cameras (though their valid options vary considerably.)
-For these, there is a concept of _Common Parameters_, which are reserved parameter names that when found, the GCS is able to build specific controls for them.
+> **Note** These parameters are common to many cameras (though their valid options vary considerably).

 Parameter | Description
 -- | --
 CAM_APERTURE | Aperture
-CAM_EV | Exposure Compensation (usually only used for automatic exposure modes.)
-CAM_EXPMODE | Exposure Mode (Manual, Auto, Program Auto, Aperture Priority, etc.)
+CAM_EV | Exposure Compensation (usually only used for automatic exposure modes) CAM_EXPMODE | Exposure Mode (Manual, Auto, Program Auto, Aperture Priority, etc.)
 CAM_ISO | ISO
 CAM_METERING | Metering Mode